pw4rn3r/ECE382/labs/lab7/index.md

 ## Required Functionality

-Use the ADC subsystem to light LEDs based on the presence of a wall.
+Use the Timer_A subsystem to light LEDs based on the presence of a wall.
 The presence of a wall on the left side of the robot should light LED1 on your Launchpad board.
 The presence of a wall next to the right side should light LED2 on your Launchpad board.
 A wall in front should light both LEDs.
 Demonstrate that the LEDs do not light until the sensor comes into close proximity with a wall.

 ## B Functionality